-- Drill grand staff notes with the App Flashnote Derby (younger students) and Tenuto (older students) on iPads & iPhones.
-Use Musictheory.net if you only have a computer. - Drill Rhythm with App Rhythm Cat Lite (younger students) and Rhythm Trainer (older students).
-Also use the free metronome Apps Soundbrenner (Player on app) or Supermetronome Groovebox. - Music Theory weekly do the online videos & interactive excercises that go with your Theory Book: courses.pianoprogram.com.
-Sign in, do the next lesson on your checklist, then do your workbook page that is assigned.
-Also, use theory apps: 1st Music Theory Pro → 2nd Music Theory Professor or use MusicTheory.net if you only have a computer. - Writing & Creating Music: Noteflight, free music notation software or Finale for older students and GarageBand, free DAW music production software or CuBase Pro for older students
+- Drill grand staff notes with the Apps Flashnote Derby (younger students) and Tenuto (older students) on iPads & iPhones.
+Use Musictheory.net if you only have a computer. - Drill Rhythm with Apps Rhythm Cat Lite (younger students) and Rhythm Trainer (older students).
+Also use the free metronome Apps Soundbrenner (Player on app) or Supermetronome Groovebox. - Music Theory weekly do the lessons in your Theory Book: do what you can in assigned pages.
+Bring questions to your lessons.
+Use theory apps: 1st Music Theory Pro → 2nd Music Theory Professor or use MusicTheory.net if you only have a computer. - Writing & Creating Music: Dorico for iPads, free music notation software up to 8 songs, then purchase for one time fee \$120.
+Do GarageBand, free DAW music production software or CuBase Pro (fee) for older students.